Companies and organizations, whether they are government or private are formed and run by several designations.

 - Skill to assess risks.

-- Having s comprehensive understanding of businesses.
+- Having a comprehensive understanding of businesses.

 - Can identify and explain the opportunity.

-Just knowing only twelve factors, won’t make a great CFO.
+Just knowing only twelve factors won’t make a great CFO.
 There are a lot more things to know.
 So, here is a video that will give a more detailed overview of a great CFO.

 Who is a Chief Investment Officer?

-The Chief Investment Officer or CIO is an executive designation and the person belonging to it is responsible for understanding, monitoring, and managing the organization’s portfolio of assets.
+The Chief Investment Officer or CIO is an executive designation, and the person belonging to it is responsible for understanding, monitoring, and managing the organization’s portfolio of assets.

 Role